Freelance Documentary Photographer Akiko DuPont

 That's personal and then I cannot choose Asia or Europe, and I'm very lucky that I have two homes.
 Yeah, I have several projects in Asia and then I'd love to begin something in Europe so I'm still trying to study things.

-So, like earlier I said I love people and when so this work has allowed me to meet people a lot of people who have different lives.
+So, like earlier I said I love people and this work has allowed me to meet people, a lot of people who have different lives.
 Not specifically some someone special or a celebrity, they all have different lives.
 Knowing people's lives is a little bit like reading a precious book.

 Knowing people's lives is a little bit like reading a precious book

-I do take sceneries sometimes, but most of my photographs are of people, yeah because people makes the world very rich.
-So I keep wanting to meet somebody it doesn't necessarily be somebody new.
+I do take scenery sometimes, but most of my photographs are of people, yeah because people makes the world very rich.
+So I keep wanting to meet somebody, it doesn't necessarily be somebody new.
 I want to explore.

-What about in your home country in Japan are there any places in particular that you would suggest that people will perhaps for the visiting for the first time should go to?
+What about in your home country in Japan.
+Are there any places in particular that you would suggest that people perhaps visiting for the first time should go to?

-My home town is quite interesting actually, but if I had to choose one place it will be a place called Himeji in Hyogo.
+My home town is quite interesting actually, but if I had to choose one place it would be a place called Himeji in Hyogo.
 That's where my school was actually, close to my village.
-Himeji has a castle called Himeji Castle and it's beautiful, it's absolutely beautiful.
+It has a castle, Himeji Castle, and it's beautiful, it's absolutely beautiful.

 If I had to choose one place to suggest visiting in Japan it would be Himeji